-We also measure students’ understanding of audience.
+This research also measures students’ understanding of audience.
 Do students describe their audience as their instructor, fellow students or experts in the field, or authentic audiences (even if fictional), such as grant proposal reviewers, peer reviewers, business decision makers, voters, etc?
-Again, we investigate how students’ perception of audience varies throught the college curriculum, how it depends on students’ characteristics, how instructors may influence students’ perceptions, and the role that a growth mindset has in determining students perceptions.
+Questions investigaged include: how students’ perception of audience varies throught the college curriculum, how it depends on students’ characteristics, how instructors may influence students’ perceptions, and what role does a growth mindset have in determining students perceptions.

-Our target audience for this paper is primarily college instructors outside the disciplines of English and communication studies.
+The target audience for this paper is primarily college instructors outside the disciplines of English and communication studies.
 That is, instructors who require writing assignments in their courses, but who do not have the class time or even necessarily the pedagogical expertise to teach students how to be better writers.
 Students across all majors will be expected to engage in written communication in their careers, and teaching writing cannot be relegated to only first-year courses.
 Students must build their written communication skills throughout their college careers, and become more comfortable with discipline-specific audiences and purposes.